anamorph/recettes/en/en-dessert-gateau-au-yaourt.md

 ## Ingredients:
 * 1 pot of plain yogurt
-* 1.5 jars of granulated sugar
+* 1 pot and a half of granulated sugar
-* 0.5 can of cane sugar
+* 1 half pot of cane sugar
 * 1 zested lemon
 * 3 pots of flour
 * 3 eggs
-* 0.5 bag of baking powder
+* 1 half bag of baking powder
 * 1 bag of vanilla sugar
 * 1 pinch of salt
-* 0.5 jars of good olive oil
+* 1 half a pot of good olive oil
-* 50g walnuts (optional - watch out for allergies)

 ## Instructions:
 1. Preheat your oven to 180°C (350°F) with rotating heat and lightly oil the pan with a drizzle of olive oil.
-1. In a bowl, pour the yogurt and add in order, mixing well with a whisk: the sugars, lemon zest, eggs one by one, flour, yeast and oil.
+1. In a bowl, pour in the yogurt and add in order, mixing well with a whisk: sugars, lemon zest, eggs one by one, flour, yeast, salt and oil.
 1. Put the mixture into the oiled pan and cook for 35 minutes.
 1. Remove from the oven and let it cool.
 1. Serve warm!